 1. Make a Plan A—and a Plan B

-The first step to hitting your financial goals is actually writing them down.
-This might sound obvious, but many first-time entrepreneurs find the process of writing a financial plan either too overwhelming or unnecessary in the early days, so they skip it altogether.
+The first step to hitting your financial goals is writing them down.
+This might sound obvious, but many first-time entrepreneurs find writing a financial plan too overwhelming or unnecessary in the early days, so they skip it altogether.
 If you’re tempted to do the same, think again.

 “You have to figure out how much the company is going to need to survive for the first six months, the nitty gritty,” says Baxter Snider, Founder of Olives and Applesauce “What do you think your sales are going to be with that?
 What do you hope your sales are going to be?
 What's going to happen if you don't hit that?
 What happens if you go viral and you exceed that?
 You need a backup plan for both scenarios.”